 A: Goliath Eyes were frequently a bright blue or green and sometimes they might glowed a little.

-A: Basically, the goliaths are generally considered to be a rare and isolationist race in any campaign setting other than the Dark Sun.
+A: Goliaths are generally considered to be a rare and isolationist race in any campaign setting other than the Dark Sun.

 Q: Do Goliaths Grow Hair?